alexandermikuta/git-workshop/slides/slides.md

 - keeping your local changes: `git reset --soft HEAD`
 - discarding your local changes: `git reset --hard HEAD`
+- unstage staged file: `git restore --staged <filename>`
+- unmodifying a file: `git restore <filename>`

 From public repository:

 - `git revert HEAD` and `git commit -m "reverted last commit"`

 > HEAD points to last commit in branch: `git reset HEAD~<no-of-commits>`

+If you want to add e.g. additional files to your previous commit you can use `git commit --amend` instead of creating an additional changeset

 ![](assets/Subtree-Merge-Strategy.png)